vklysoff/docker-snx-checkpoint-vpn/README.md

 ## Allowed volumes

 `/certificate.p12`: A VPN client certificate.
-If present the SNX binary will be invoked with "-c" parameter pointing to this certificate file.
+If present the SNX binary will be invoked with `-c` parameter pointing to this certificate file.

 ## Routes

 Since the container is the one that connects to the VPN server, it's the one that receives the routes.
-In order to list all of them perform the following command from the docker host ("snx-vpn" is the container name in this example):
+In order to list all of them perform the following command from the docker host (`snx-vpn` is the container name in this example):

 ```bash
 docker exec -ti snx-vpn route -n | grep -v eth0